facebook/create-react-app/docusaurus/docs/custom-templates.md

 ```

 For convenience, we always replace `npm run` with `yarn` in your custom `"scripts"`, as well as in your `README` when projects are initialized with yarn.

+### Testing your template
+To test the output of your template locally run `npx create-react-app my-app --template file:/\path\to\file`